SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/update/copy-members-to.md

     * **Copy into existing static selection**: select this option to copy the active selection into an existing static selection.
 In this case, specify the required selection.

     * **Copy into new selection**: select this option to [create a completely new selection][2] containing the members of the active selection.
-In this case, you must also specify a name for the new selection, what type of selection it is and for whom it will be visible.
+In this case, you must also specify a name for the new selection, what type of selection it is and for whom it is visible.

 1. Click **OK**.
 The selection is copied to the specified destination.